xosxos/haptk/README.md

   bcftools annotate -x "INFO" -Oz -o $biallelic

 # Index the file
-tabix $biallelic
+bcftools index -t $biallelic

 # Save all the ids to a file
 haptk samples $biallelic > $ids

-# Save a known over 20 GGGGCC repeat carrying sample ID into a file
+# The sample HG01109 has over 20 GGGGCC repeats.
+Echo the sample ID into a file.
 echo HG01109 > over_20_repeats.ids

-# The major bottleneck for HST creation is reading in the genotype data
+# The major bottleneck for haplotype sharing tree (HST) creation is reading in the genotype data
 # Reading the 1k genomes reference panel matrix should take around 2 minutes using 8-cores
 # For now to speed up HST creation, you can try to filter out variants
 # from the reference panel before running the analysis